Matt King (comedian): Career

 As an actor he has played many characters, including Elton John and Terry Venables in the BAFTA-nominated comedy series Star Stories, and also starring in his own self-penned sketch show Dogface.

 His role as Super Hans in Peep Show spanned more than a decade.
 He has performed DJ sets in-character as Super Hans.

 He has appeared in cult comedy series Look Around You, and in the third series of Skins, playing Cook's father, a character very similar to Super Hans.
 He co-starred in the film Inkheart, appeared in the Guy Ritchie film Rocknrolla, and the British film Bronson, and had a lead role in the fantasy thriller Malice in Wonderland.
 He also appeared in the third series of Doctor Who and as Peter Streete in "The Shakespeare Code", and was a regular playing computer expert Freeman in the BBC production Jekyll.

 As a stand-up comedian he has appeared at the Edinburgh Festival, and at the Melbourne International Comedy Festival.

 King played a mad scientist in a 2007 commercial promoting a newly customizable credit card by Capital One.

 In 2010 he played driver and bodyguard to Ray Winstone's character Rob Gant in London Boulevard alongside Colin Farrell and Keira Knightley.
 In the same year he co-wrote the BBC2 series Whites starring Alan Davies.

 In 2010-2011, King starred in the Australian supernatural comedy-drama series Spirited, in which he plays the ghost of 1980s rock star Henry Mallet.
 He also stars in the Sky One generational family comedy drama, Starlings, co-written with Steve Edge and produced by Steve Coogan.

 In 2013, King appeared in the final episode of The IT Crowd as Raymond Peterfellow.
 In 2015, he narrated the audiobook The Hunt for the Mayor of Smoochyville, written by writer and musician Chris Wade.
 In 2017, he appeared as Phil Hendricks in the BBC drama In the Dark.

 During the Xbox Showcase in June 2024, King was revealed to be playing Humphry in the 2026 Fable reboot.

 In October 2025, King appeared in the music video for the song "Fundraiser" by Bar Italia.

 In November 2025, it was announced, alongside four other members of the main Peep Show cast, that King would feature as a guest star on Channel 4's The Great British Bake Off Christmas Edition.

 In the media

 In 2024, King announced he was leaving X/Twitter, calling out Elon Musk after he stumbled across a disturbing video shared with the website.
 He directed his followers instead to his accounts on Instagram, Threads and the relatively new social media network Bluesky.

 Personal life

 He is a fan of Tottenham Hotspur, as is his character on Peep Show.

+In 2026, King suffered a stroke that left him paralysed, however after a visit to the Royal Sussex County Hospital, he regained his ability to walk.